ratsky-oss/walnut/README.md

 - RabbitMQ
 - PostgreSQL

-We suggest you to change password for user walnut in all services listed above.
+We suggest changing the password for walnut user in all services listed above.

 > Note: Ratsky Walnut was designed to work **inside local network only**

 ## App management

 Some frequent application structure concepts.
-If you are interested in app structure, feel free to [contact us](#contact).
+If you are interested in application structure, feel free to [contact us](#contact).
 <br>
-App consists of 3 main components:
+The application consists of the three main components:
 - walnut-django
 - walnut-observer
 - walnut-master

-And 4 additional components:
+And four additional components:
 - postgresql
 - redis
 - rabbitmq